Ho Ho Kus in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Notable Places.

 Location.
 41° 0.41′ N, 74° 7.065′ W. Marker is in Ho Ho Kus, New Jersey, in Bergen County.
-Marker can be reached from North Franklin Turnpike (County Route 507), on the right when traveling south.
+It can be reached from North Franklin Turnpike (County Route 507), on the right when traveling south.
 Marker is located at the Hermitage, on the south side of the house.
 Touch for map.
 Marker is at or near this postal address: 335 North Franklin Turnpike, Ho Ho Kus NJ 07423, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rosencrantz Cotton Mills (a few steps from this marker); The Rosencrantz Heritage (a few steps from this marker); The “Bricks” (within shouting distance of this marker); Theodosia Bartow Prevost (within shouting distance of this marker); The Hermitage (within shouting distance of this marker); Front Entrance (within shouting distance of this marker); Leisure Activities (within shouting distance of this marker); Well-House (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Rosencrantz Cotton Mills (a few steps from this marker); The Rosencrantz Heritage (a few steps from this marker); The Bricks (within shouting distance of this marker); Theodosia Bartow Prevost (within shouting distance of this marker); The Hermitage (within shouting distance of this marker); Front Entrance (within shouting distance of this marker); Leisure Activities (within shouting distance of this marker); Well-House (within shouting distance of this marker).
 Touch for a list and map of all markers in Ho Ho Kus.

 More about this marker.
 The right side of the marker contains a 19th-century photograph depicting three women at a tea party at the Hermitage.